Dearth of doctors drags on China private healthcare drive

 The reforms have attracted local and overseas investors looking to take a slice of China's healthcare bill.
 McKinsey & Co expects total healthcare spending, including drugs and medical devices, to hit $1 trillion by 2020.

 Late last month, private equity group Trustbridge Partners broke ground on a $500 million general hospital in Shanghai.
-German hospital operator Artemed Group, Chinese drugmaker Fosun Pharmaceutical (600196.SS), investment firm TPG Capital [TPG.UL] and property developers China Vanke 000002.SZ and Evergrande (3333.HK) are also investing in Chinese hospitals.
+German hospital operator Artemed Group, Chinese drugmaker Fosun Pharmaceutical, investment firm TPG Capital and property developers China Vanke and Evergrande are also investing in Chinese hospitals.

 ALL THAT GLITTERS